getsentry/sentry-docs/src/collections/_documentation/clients/javascript/integrations.md

 ### Generating and Uploading Source Files/Source Maps {#generating-and-uploading-source-files-source-maps}

-To generate both an application JavaScript file (main.jsbundle) and source map for your project (main.jsbundle.map), use the react-native CLI tool:
+To generate both an application JavaScript file (main.jsbundle) and source map for your project (main.jsbundle.map), use the React Native CLI tool:

 ```bash
 react-native bundle \